Hunnser86/Spaceball-shooter-game/README.md

   [GitHub pages](https://github.com/Hunnser86/Milestone-project-version-3/settings) section of the page.
   Next, I clicked the drop down menu on the source section and chose the master branch and the root folder from my repository.
-This is how GitHub pages built my site.
+This is how GitHub pages built my game.

-  * I then waited for the site to be built and followed the link at the top of the section.
+  * I then waited for the game to be built and followed the link at the top of the section.
 ---

-# Running the site locally
+# Running the game locally

-  *  To run the site locally, you will need to clone the GitHub [repository](https://github.com/Hunnser86/Milestone-project-version-3)
+  *  To run the game locally, you will need to clone the GitHub [repository](https://github.com/Hunnser86/Spaceball-shooter-game)

   *  To do this, simply go to the GitHub [repository](https://github.com/Hunnser86/Milestone-project-version-3)